AdrianaV1999/memory-card-game/README.md

 - **HTML** — Page and element structure.
 - **CSS** — Styling and layout.
-- **JavaScript** — Game logic, timer, match checking, and interactivity.
+- **JavaScript** — Game logic, timer, match checking and interactivity.
 - **Three.js** — Creation and display of 3D geometric shapes on cards.

 ## Installation / How to Run